 4. Get some great references

 After a sustained period of volunteering, your volunteer manager may well be happy to provide you with a reference.
 This can be especially useful if you’ve not yet had a full-time job, or if most of your references are currently academic.
-Employers often value a combination of sources for references both academic and professional.
-It’s worth noting though that usually an organisation will expect you have have contributed a reasonable number of hours over a sustained time before they can recommend your skills and commitment.
+Employers often value a combination of academic and professional references.
+It’s worth noting that usually an organisation will expect you to have contributed a reasonable number of hours over a sustained time before they can recommend your skills and commitment.

 5. A happier, healthier candidate

-Studying and job searching can be stressful but volunteering can help you keep an eye on the bigger picture.
-It can be a great way to unwind between writing applications and give you some much needed head-space.
+Studying and job searching can be stressful but volunteering can help you keep track of the bigger picture as it can be a great way to relax between writing applications.
 Going into interviews with a happier, healthier you is only going to be beneficial to your prospects.

-Volunteering also demonstrates to your potential employer that you’re community minded, generous with your time, and up for a challenge.
-Employee volunteering is on the rise, which demonstrates that more companies are becoming aware of the benefits in volunteering and therefore should value an engaged volunteer as a potential candidate.
-Who wouldn’t hire you?!
+Volunteering also demonstrates to your potential employer that you’re community minded, generous with your time, and ready for a challenge.
+Employee volunteering is on the rise, which demonstrates that more organisations are becoming aware of the benefits in volunteering and therefore should value an engaged volunteer as a potential candidate.